 perfect adaptation, using also tombstones and any other material that

-came most easily to hand (as at Musti).
-Travels in the footsteps of Bruce - 1877
+came most easily to hand (e.g. at Musti and Thignica).
+Playfair - 1877

 Archaeologists found that the fortress was built on the site of a sanctuary which housed three small temples dedicated to Africa, Serapis and Aesculapius and a large pool of water having healing powers.

 Thamugadi became the great focus of religious agitation during the fourth century.
 Its bishop, Optatus, was considered as the head of the Donatists; he attached himself (..) to a revolt against Emperor Honorius.
 By means of his soldiery, the Bishop was enabled to exercise great cruelty against the Catholics of his neighbourhood, until in 398 he was involved in his ally's ruin, and died in prison. (..)
 When Solomon (a Byzantine general) arrived for the first time in 535 he found the city ruined, so that we may assume its destruction to have taken place between these dates.
-Travels in the footsteps of Bruce - 1877
+Playfair - 1877

 Thamugadi had two Christian neighbourhoods, the largest one being located behind the Capitol.
 It housed the Donatist cathedral and other religious facilities.